angelasonline/langlayer/README.md

 ## Resilience ladder

-Language access degrades gracefully as the network weakens, and every step is labeled honestly so a delivery is never silent.
+Language access degrades gracefully as the network weakens or fails, so a delivery always arrives, clearly labeled for what it is.

 1. Cloud models.
 Anthropic primary with OpenAI as automatic failover.
 2. On-device translation.
 When the server cannot translate, the person's own device re-translates the original text locally using the browser's built-in translation, with no network connection and no keys.
 Browsers that do not support this keep the original text, clearly labeled.